-More than simply a city park, Stanley Park is a comprehensive collection of attractions, water access, restaurants and vast green space easily accessible from downtown Vancouver.
+More than merely a city park, Stanley Park is a comprehensive collection of attractions, water access, restaurants and vast green space easily accessible from downtown Vancouver.

-About 10% bigger than Central Park in New York City, Stanley Park juts out into the water, creating a glorious 5.5 mile (8.9 km) seawall perimeter that is a popular route for runners, walkers, bladers, and cyclists.
+About 10 percent bigger than Central Park in New York City, Stanley Park juts out into the water, creating a glorious 5.5-mile seawall perimeter that is an accessible route for runners, walkers, bladers, and cyclists.

-Other Stanley Park attractions include splash pads, pools, beachfront, tennis courts, totem poles, the Vancouver Aquarium (see #5) and more.
+Other Stanley Park attractions include splash pads, pools, beachfront, tennis courts, totem poles, the Vancouver Aquarium, and more.